-Every year we would write the President in a Top Secret memo that the system would have this or that performance, but that it could be nullified with technical countermeasures, with tactics, or it could be overwhelmed by numbers of incoming reentry vehicles.
+Every year we would write the President in a Top Secret memo that the missiledefense system would have this or that performance, but that it could be nullified with technical countermeasures, with tactics, or it could be overwhelmed by numbers of incoming reentry vehicles.
 Or destroyed by a small fraction of the warheads.

-The enthusiasm with which the President's National Security Advisor (Henry Kissinger for President Nixon) received these substantive highly classified reports is clear from the note on this declassified memo5 from Kissinger's aide:
+The enthusiasm with which the President's National Security Advisor (Henry Kissinger for President Nixon) received these substantive highly classified reports is clear from the note on this declassified memo7 from Kissinger's aide:

-Conflict between supporters of the BMD systems and the objective analysis of PSAC probably contributed to Nixon's eliminating PSAC in early 1972, at the end of my second four-year term.
-PSAC members, including Jerry Wiesner, then a consultantat-large, had carefully asked the PSAC chair, President's Science Advisor Lee Dubridge, whether they should resign from PSAC in order to provide their own personal testimony to Congressional hearings on the antiballistic missile (ABM or BMD) system.
-Dr. Dubridge asked the President and reported that PSAC members should not resign-that it was important for the Congress to have the personal views of the members.
-But other White House staff were undoubtedly unhappy with such testimony, and with my own on the commercial Supersonic Transport (SST) program that I had long studied both in and out of government.
+DECLASSIFIED Authonity EO 12958 MEMORANDUM January 5, SECRET MEMORANDUM FOR DR. KISSINGER Laurence E. Lynn, J FROM: SUBJECT: PSAC Strategic Military Panel Comments on Minuteman ABM Defense "We must get PSAC out Lee DuBridge has sent you a copy of the informal report of the of strategy. the DSAC Strategic Military Panel on the panel's at-large, had asked the PSAC chair, President's Science Advisor Lee Dubridge, whether they should resign from PSAC in order to provide their own personal testimony to Congressional hearings on the antiballistic missile (ABM or BMD) system.
+Dr. Dubridge conveyed the President's advice that PSAC members should not resign-that it was important for the Congress to have the personal views of the members.
+But other White House staff were undoubtedly unhappy with such testimony, and with my own on the commercial Supersonic Transport (SST) program that I had studied for both the Johnson and Nixon administrations.